This is my review of the IHG Rewards Mastercard credit card.

 - you would not receive IHG Rewards Gold Elite status (although you could get the IHG credit card as well and simply not use it)

 - transferred points do not count towards IHG Rewards status, unlike points earned directly from the IHG credit card, and

 - the earning rate is lower (0.75 per £1 on the free Virgin Atlantic card vs 1 per £1 on the free IHG card)

 The upside is increased flexibility.
 As well as transfers to IHG, you would have the option of using your points for flights with Virgin Atlantic and its partners.
-As Virgin Flying Club miles can also be transferred to Hilton Honors at 2:3, you would have Hilton as an alternative hotel transfer option.
+As Virgin Points can also be transferred to Hilton Honors at 2:3, you would have Hilton as an alternative hotel transfer option.

-There is also a paid version, the Virgin Atlantic Reward+ Mastercard, with a 15,000 miles sign-up bonus and a better earning rate:
+There is also a paid version, the Virgin Atlantic Reward+ Mastercard, with a 15,000 points sign-up bonus and a better earning rate:

 Is the IHG card worth getting purely for the sign-up bonus?

 The IHG Rewards Mastercard sign-up bonus is worth having.
 10,000 points is worth roughly £40 – £50 of free hotels stays.